Long Service Award Holders.

 John Kennedy.
 Joined HBSA December 2010.
 John has an easy relaxed style to broadcasting which makes him a popular listen on HBSA, his shows mixes classic pop and rock.
 The key feature to John’s weekly show is his 11 O’Clock “classic” a stand out track by one of his favoured artists which often leads to it getting a repeat from other presenters later on.

-Margaret Mary “Maggie” Brown.
+Maggie Brown.
 Joined HBSA December 2011.
 Maggie joined HBSA while still at school and although she has been forced to take some breaks from our schedule she has always been involved with the service ever since then.
 Maggie has helped out at fund raisers and roadshows and served on the committee and is back on air with a weekly show.
+Maggie also assists with training new presenters.

 The Beard Joined HBSA February 2013.
 We would give his full name (he’s not in the FBI or anything) but really his on-air name suits him just fine so we’ll stick with it.
 The Beard’s Sunday morning show “Breakfast With The Beard” is unlike any other that we know on radio as he plays a complete album, or albums.
 These are un interrupted save for an introduction before and a recap afterwards.
 This allows the listener to enjoy the collection of songs just as the artist intended.
 The Beard’s show is sponsored by Tanner Financial Advice of Prestwick.